Khachig Tölölyan: Education

 Tölölyan graduated from Harvard University with a B.A. in Molecular Biology and later acquired an M.A. in English from the University of Rhode Island, an M.A.A. from Wesleyan University, and a PhD from Brown University in Comparative Literature.

 Career

 Tölölyan was a professor of English and Letters at Wesleyan University until his retirement in 2021.
 He is the founder of the academic journal Diaspora: A Journal of Transnational Studies, which has published articles by notable scholars such as Rey Chow, Vijay Mishra, and Lisa Lowe.
 The journal was initially published by Oxford University Press.
 Since 1996, it has been published by the University of Toronto Press.

 Tölölyan has also published articles on literature, including on the novelist Thomas Pynchon, terrorism, nationalism, diasporas, transnationalism, and globalization.
 He is considered a founder of the academic discipline of diaspora studies.
-Tölölyan is known for being an active member of the Armenian diaspora community and is the author of several hundred columns and articles in Armenian.
+Tölölyan is the author of several hundred columns and articles in Armenian.